Takuya Kai: 2011–2015

 On June 7, 2014, Kai debuted in the Interleague play (NPB) against the Hiroshima Toyo Carp.
-And he was selected as the Japan Series roster in the 2014 Japan Series.
+Afterwards, he was selected as the Japan Series roster in the 2014 Japan Series.

-In 2015 season, although he played only one game, he was selected as the Japan Series roster in the 2015 Japan Series.
+In 2015, although Kai played in only one game, he was selected to the team's Japan Series roster in the 2015 Japan Series.

-2016-2020 season
+2016–2020

-On June 16, 2016, Kai recorded his first hit and RBI with a Pinch hitter.
-In 2016 season, he finished the regular season in 13 games with a batting average of .167 and a RBI of 1.
+On June 16, 2016, Kai recorded his first career hit and RBI as a pinch hitter.
+On the season, he finished the regular season having played in 13 games with a batting average of .167 and only one RBI.

-In the 2017 season, Kai mainly teamed up with Young starter pitchers such as Kodai Senga, Nao Higashihama, Shuta Ishikawa and Yuki Matsumoto.
-On May 3, he recorded his first home run in the Grand Slam. he finished the regular season in 103 games with a batting average of .232, a 5 home runs and a RBI of 18.
+In the 2017 season, Kai mainly teamed up with young starter pitchers such as Kodai Senga, Nao Higashihama, Shuta Ishikawa, and Yuki Matsumoto.
+On May 3, he recorded his first home run in NPB, a grand slam.
+Kai finished the regular season having made 103 appearances and batting .232 with five home runs and 18 RBI.

 In the 2017 Japan Series, Kai and Senga's battery were the first to win the Japan Series as players who was drafted as a developmental squad player.
-On November 17, He won the 2017 Pacific League Mitsui Golden Glove Award and 2017 Pacific League Best Nine Award for the first time as a player drafted as a developmental squad player.
+On November 17, he won the 2017 Pacific League Mitsui Golden Glove Award and 2017 Pacific League Best Nine Award for the first time as a player drafted as a developmental squad player.